EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 3. :code:`"shape": "CUSTOM"`

-    In this case the field-of-view is specified in terms of clock ,cone angles.
+    In this case the field-of-view is specified in terms of clock, cone angles.
 The definition of the clock, cone angles is the same as used in Orbit and Coverage module, i.e.

     Cone angles are angles measured from +Z sensor axis.
 If (:math:`xP`, :math:`yP`, :math:`zP`) is a unit vector describing a FOV point, then the